GerritCodeReview/modules_index-elasticsearch/src/main/resources/Documentation/build.md

 ## Build in Gerrit tree

-Create a symbolic link of the repsotiory source to the Gerrit source tree /plugins/index-elasticsearch directory, and the external_plugin_deps.bzl dependencies linked to /plugins/external_plugin_deps.bzl.
+Create a symbolic link of the repository source to the Gerrit source tree plugins/index-elasticsearch directory, and the external_plugin_deps.bzl dependencies linked to plugins/external_plugin_deps.bzl.

 Example: